gnzlbg/static_vector/README.md

   3. Constexpr (discussed in subsection Constexpr):
      - whole API is constexpr for types with a trivial destructor.

-  4. Explicit instantiabiltiy (discussed in subsection Explicit instantiation):
+  4. Explicit instantiation support (discussed in subsection Explicit instantiation):
      - it is possible to explicitly instantiate `stack_vector` for types that are both `CopyConstructible` and `MoveConstructible`.